-A look across the land of credit card terminals and systems
+A look across the land of processing terminals and systems

-When it comes to considering what your hardware needs are, here’s a closer look at the categories of devices.
+When it comes to considering what your credit card terminal needs are, here’s a closer look at the categories of devices.

 The most basic and common hardware used in payments—the stand-alone card swipe terminal moves toward obsolescence with the introduction of chip cards and EMV standards.
 Typical swipe machines also limit your business to here-and-now functionality.
 Beyond basic software upgrades, there’s no connection to the bigger world of payments applications so readily available today.
 These terminals also don’t usually help you accept payments beyond basic card transactions.
 And, their more manual nature allows for more “human error” that can cause you more work, versus smarter terminals and integrated point-of-sale (POS) options.

 There’s a host of smart credit card terminals available in the marketplace today.
 Most providers periodically launch new generation equipment.
 Today’s smart credit card machines go beyond simple card, including chip card acceptance, they also support near field communication that drives most of the major mobile wallets.
 Beyond that, smart terminals today generally offer the flexibility of adding apps that support a range of your other business operating needs, including loyalty/rewards, reporting and analytics and a host of others.

 Virtual terminals—mobile acceptance